Please note: Not all courses are offered each semester

 HSX 025: Watercolor Workshop

-Students work from direct observation of still lifes and, weather permitting, local city scenes from the neighborhood surrounding FIT.
-The course familiarizes students with all the essentials of watercolor, including selection of brushes and papers; stretching watercolor paper; flat and granulated washes; dry brush; basic color theory as applied to transparent mediums; use of a simplified palette; masking; and corrections and erasures (sgraffito).
-Gallery
+Discover the essentials of watercolor, including brush and paper selection; watercolor paper stretching; flat and granulated washes; dry brush technics; basic color theory as applied to transparent mediums; use of a simplified palette; masking; and corrections and erasures (sgraffito).
+You'll work from direct observation of still lifes and, weather permitting, local city scenes from the neighborhood surrounding FIT.
+HSX 025 Course Gallery

 HSX 035: Model Building Workshop